 The Hegel Bulletin

 The Hegel Bulletin is the journal of the Hegel Society of Great Britain.
-It is a peer-reviewed journal that accepts articles in English in the field of Hegel studies.
+It is a double blind peer-reviewed journal that accepts articles in English in the field of Hegel studies.
 The field is broadly construed to include: all aspects of Hegel’s relation to the history of philosophy; Hegelian contributions to all aspects of current philosophical enquiry in the European or Anglo-American traditions; Kant and post-Kantian thought; German Idealism; British Idealism; American Pragmatism; Marx and Marxism; Critical Theory.